MohitBhanawat/Selenium_Automation_Agent/javascript/node/selenium-webdriver/README.md

 ### Projected Support Schedule

-If Node releases a new [LTS] each October and a new major version every 6 months, the support window for selenium-webdriver will be roughly:
+If Node releases a new [LTS] each October and a new major version every 6 months, the support window for automationAgent-webdriver will be roughly:

 | Date      | LTS  | Stable |
 | --------- | ---: | -----: |